 And the fact that some of the galaxies, that I later saw, were a few billion light-years away, (meaning that the light that made me see them was) belonging to a time when dinosaurs were still alive on earth, was totally overwhelming!

 The first “wow” moment of my stargazing adventure, however, took place before I had even looked through a telescope.
 Staring up at the cloudy night sky one cold August evening when winter hits the southern hemisphere with all its might, I spotted a bright pinprick of light to the south-west.
 “Which star is that?”
 I asked Bella, who was too consumed repeating “gorgeous” over and over again.
-A few moments later, she relied, “Rigel, one of the few brightest starts up there,” sounding a little irked, as if I’d almost disturbed her from a meditative state.
+A few moments later, she replied, “Rigel, one of the few brightest starts up there,” sounding a little irked as if I’d almost disturbed her from a meditative state.

 I happened to stay with Hans and Bella for nearly a week, as a workawayer, helping them in the garden, managing guests during the nights of stargazing event, and a bit of help here and there, including feeding and looking after their bunch of cute Alpacas.